Does Neverland accept insurance?

 What if my child is already a skilled swimmer?
 Do you offer stroke instruction?

 Absolutely!
-If your child is already able to float and swim independently, they can choose to improve their stroke in a private class or move right into one of our group classes.
+If your child is already able to float and swim independently, they can choose to improve their stroke in a private class or move right into one of our group swim team classes.
 If you feel your child might be in this category, let us know and we will set up a free evaluation of your child’s current skills to determine the best placement for them in our programs.

 How do I pay for lessons?